TerrapinSoftware/theme/README.md

   - my_script.js
   - another_script.js
 ```

+## Google Search

+If you want to use Google Search on a site, you need to create a search engine at Google and add a tag to the `xxx-head.html` include file.
+Currently, the "resources" site does this.
+To add the search field, include

+    {%include searchfield.html %}

 ## Display Options

-For each page URL, you can hide the header, footer, the TOC, or the sidebar, by using the "?hide=" query.
-This query takes a comma-separated list of the parts to hide.
-If you, for example, want the bare page content without any decoration,
-use this query parameter:
+For each page URL, you can hide the header, footer, the TOC, the sidebar, or the search field, by using the "?hide=" query.
+This query takes a comma-separated list of the parts to hide (header, footer, toc, sidebar, search).
+If you, for example, want the bare page content without any decoration, use this query parameter:

     ?hide=header,footer,toc,sidebar